erikdrobne/SwiftUICoordinator/README.md

 }
 ```

-## 📒 Example project
+## Example project

-For better understanding, I recommend that you take a look at the example project located in the `SwiftUICoordinatorExample` folder.
+For better understanding, I recommend that you check the example project located in the `SwiftUICoordinatorExample` directory.

 ## 🤝 Contributions